Skip to content

 In Martin v Lipton and Others [2020] the Tribunal considered Mr. Martin’s desire to modify a RC that stipulated that only one dwelling could be constructed on his land so that he could construct a second dwelling at the back of his property.
 His application was to modify the covenant (to allow two dwellings), rather than to discharge it.
 The Tribunal decided to allow the modification because it was not convinced the RC secured any practical benefits of substantial value or advantage that would be significantly prejudiced by the modification.

-The key message: talk to a specialist property lawyer as early as possible for professional advice on commercial law services or support for what can be a highly complex issue.
+The key message: talk to a specialist property lawyer as early as possible for professional advice and support for what can be a highly complex issue.
+We have divorce solicitors and more.